emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mongodb_atlas.md

-# Save device data to MongoDB Atlas using the Data Integrations
+# Integrate with MongoDB Atlas

 [MongoDB Atlas](https://www.mongodb.com/docs/atlas/) is a multi-cloud database service by the same people that build MongoDB.
 Atlas simplifies deploying and managing your databases while offering the versatility you need to build resilient and performant global applications on the cloud providers of your choice.